-Minimum Control Speed (Vmc)
+Minimum Control Speed

 Vmc is designated by a red radial line near the low speed end on most airspeed indicators.
-Under the small airplane certification regulations currently in effect, the flight test pilot must be able to (1) stop the turn that results when the critical engine is suddenly made inoperative within 20 degrees of the original heading, using maximum rudder deflection and a maximum of five degrees angle of bank into the operative engine, and (2) thereafter, maintain straight flight with not more than a five degree angle of bank.
-Under current 14 CFR part 23 small airplane certification rules, Vmc is determined with:
+Under the small airplane certification regulations currently in effect, the flight test pilot must be able to accomplish the following:

+- Stop the turn that results when the critical engine is suddenly made inoperative within 20 degrees of the original heading, using maximum rudder deflection and a maximum of 5 degrees angle of bank into the operative engine. - Thereafter, maintain straight flight with no more than a 5-degree angle of bank.

+Under the current 14 CFR Part 23 small airplane certification rules, Vmc is determined with the following factors:

-- Maximum available takeoff power,
+- · Maximum available takeoff power.

-- Propeller windmilling in takeoff pitch (or feathered if equipped with autofeather),
+- Propeller windmilling in takeoff pitch (or feathered, if the aircraft is equipped with autofeather).

-- Most unfavorable (aft-most) center of gravity and maximum takeoff weight (or any lesser weight necessary to show Vmc),
+- Most unfavorable (aft-most) center of gravity and maximum takeoff weight (or any lesser weight necessary to show Vmc).

-- Landing gear retracted,
+- · Landing gear retracted.

-- Wing and cowl flaps in the takeoff position,
+- Wing and cowl flaps in the takeoff position.

-- Trimmed for takeoff,
+- · Trimmed for takeoff.

-- Airborne, out of ground effect.
+- Airborne, out-of-ground effect.

-The results are then plotted for a variety of altitudes and extrapolated to a single, sea level value.
-The twin you are flying may or may not have been certificated under exactly these rules-the airplane flight manual/pilot's operating handbook (AFM/POH) will state the certification basis.
+The results are then plotted for a variety of altitudes and extrapolated to a single, sea-level value.
+The twin that you are flying may or may not have been certificated under exactly these rules-the AFM/POH will state the certification basis.

 Vmc varies with each of the above factors.
 The Vmc noted in practice or demonstration, or in actual OEI operation, could be less or even greater than the published value.
 With other factors constant, Vmc is highly sensitive to bank angle.
-It is reduced significantly with increases in bank angle and it is increased significantly as the wings approach level.
-Tests have shown that Vmc may increase more than three knots for each degree of bank less than five degrees.
+It is reduced significantly with increases in bank angle, and it increases significantly as the wings approach level.
+Tests have shown that Vmc may increase more than 3 knots for each degree of bank less than 5 degrees.
 Loss of directional control may be experienced at speeds almost 20 knots above published Vmc when the wings are held level.